2018 Marching Band Member Handbook

 2018 WPHS Marching Band Fees

-In order to cover the ever-increasing costs of marching band, marching band fees have increased this year.
-Therefore, payment options have been created for convenience and to make the marching band fees easier to pay.
+The 2018 Marching Band fee is $75.00.
 The WPHS Band program NEVER wants COSTS to be the reason a student does not participate in marching band activity.
 If cost is an issue, there is a “NEED FORM” to be filled out and signed by parents.
 As a band program, we have a lot of upfront costs, so we appreciate when fees are paid on time and early.

 MB FEES HELP PAY FOR THE FOLLOWING: